MS Patients With Anxiety, Depression Symptoms More Likely to Report Need for Mental Healthcare, Study Shows

 Almost one-quarter of participants (22.7%) had a current diagnosis of depression or anxiety.
 However, 31.8% reported a need for mental health care, highlighting the discrepancy between diagnosis and the perceived need for care.

-Statistical analysis showed that the likelihood of reporting a need for mental health care was 2.36-fold higher in those with increased symptoms of depression and 6.08-fold higher in those with more anxiety symptoms.
+Statistical analysis showed that the likelihood of reporting a need for mental healthcare was 2.36 times higher in those with increased symptoms of depression and 6.08 times higher in those with more anxiety symptoms.

 “Symptoms of anxiety and depression, but not current diagnosed mental health disorders, were the predominant factors associated with a perceived need for [mental health] care,” the researchers wrote.

-“This need for treatment identified by individuals with elevated symptoms, in the absence of meeting formal criteria for a diagnosis of a psychiatric disorder, suggests that such symptoms are clinically relevant,” they said.
+“This need for treatment identified by individuals with elevated symptoms, in the absence of meeting formal criteria for a diagnosis of a psychiatric disorder, suggests that such symptoms are clinically relevant,” the authors said.

 They believe that “incorporating validated screening tools for these symptoms into practice along with a question regarding need for mental health care may assist health care providers in better meeting the mental health needs of people with MS.”